-Moreover, our business field is becoming more and more conscious about the huge impact, particularly in terms of emission, consequent to all activities up and downstream, from the production of purchased materials to the use and disposal of final products.
+Moreover, our business field is becoming more and more conscious about the huge impact, particularly in terms of emission, consequent to all activities upstream and downstream, from the production of purchased materials to the use and disposal of final products.
 DINOLE® has acknowledged how important it is to take into account all phases, on the pathway to Carbon Neutrality.
-That's why DINOLE® will undertake a process to track Scope 3 indirect emissions, in addition to the accurate control of Scope 1 and Scope 2 emissions.
-In accordance with the international principles presented in GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard, DINOLE® is setting the future goal of mapping Scope 3 indirect emissions.
+That's why DINOLE® will undertake a process to track Scope 3 indirect emissions, in addition to the accurate inventory of Scope 1 and Scope 2 emissions.
+In accordance with the international principles presented in GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard, DINOLE® is setting the future goal of mapping indirect emissions, starting from an accurate identification of the most relevant Scope 3 categories, considering business field and peculiar activities of the company: